 - 1. Ensure that the appliance is not in operation, and is thoroughly cooled. - 2.
-Remove the screws and glass clips. - 3.
-Lift glass out from glass clips. - 4.
+Remove the screws and glass holders. - 3.
+Lift glass out. - 4.
 Remove the old gasket, and clean the glass. - 5.
 Replace the new gasket, starting at the bottom of the glass and working along the edges.
 Be sure to center the gasket channel on the glass. - 6.
 Trim the gasket to length and butt the ends together. - 7.
-Replace the glass in the door, being sure not to over-tighten the screw and clip.
+Replace the glass and holders in the door.
+Tighten, being sure not to over-tighten the screws.